NeCTAR-RC/jupyterhub-on-nectar-k8s/docs/jupyterhub-setup.md

 Updated secret proxy-public-tls-acme with new value for key acme.json
 ```

-You should now be able to connect to your JupyterHub service by entering the DNS name you provisioned or the external IP address directly into your browser.
+You should now be able to connect to your JupyterHub service by entering the DNS name you provisioned.

 ## Updating your JupyterHub installation